ARTIST-Association/ARTIST/docs/tutorial_distributed_raytracing.rst

         bitmap_resolution=bitmap_resolution,
     )

-In this tutorial the ``batch_size`` is equal to the number of active heliostats.
-The ``batch_size`` determines how many heliostats are parallelized within this group's raytracing process.
-If the number of active heliostats is high and your GPUs do not have enough memory capacity, you can reduce the ``batch_size`` to prevent ``CUDA out of memory`` errors during runtime.
-However, this also means slightly longer runtimes, as the batches within each group are then also computed sequentially.
+In this tutorial, the ``batch_size`` is equal to the number of active heliostats.
+The ``batch_size`` determines how many heliostats are parallelized within a group's ray tracing process.
+If the number of active heliostats is high and your GPUs do not have enough memory capacity, reduce the ``batch_size`` to prevent ``CUDA out of memory`` errors during runtime.
+However, this increases runtimes as the batches within each group are computed sequentially (while heliostats within each batch are handled in parallel).

-Now we are ready to perform raytracing!
-This is still performed on a per-heliostat basis with the function ``trace_rays()``:
+We can now perform ray tracing per heliostat with ``trace_rays()``:

 .. code-block::